bitshifter/bitshifter.github.io/_posts/2017-12-04-rust-bench-simd.md

 	movl	%edx, 16(%r14)
 ```

-Without going through everything that's going on in those listings one is obviously a lot longer than the other.
-But why?
+Without going through everything that's going on in those listings one is obviously a lot longer than the other, but why?
 In the first listing there should be a bunch of math happening between the two calls to `_ZN3std4time7Instant7elapsed17hebf7091c45b5403bE` to calculate a dot product, but there is only a call to `num_iterations`.
 The second listing has a call to the mangled function name for `dot_sse`.
-The compiler seems to be optimizing away all of the bench code except for the function call to `dot_sse`.
+The compiler seems to be optimizing away all of the `bench_f32*` code except for the function call to `dot_sse`.

 Let's look at the Rust code for `bench_f32`